HiromitsuAraki/Methylica/README.md

 <br>

 #### Loading factor table of highly contributed regions
-Once an IC of interest is identified in Step 3, Methylica can display its high loading genomic regions as a methylation heatmap and a clickable list to select a region whose methylation levels in group categories are indicated as boxplots.
-The list can be exported for various analyses (e.g. GO enrichment and sequence motif search) to facilitate biological interpretation of the IC.

 <img src="./README_files/Figures/ICtable_highLF.png" width=500x500>
 <br>

 #### Boxplots of highly contributed region
-Once an IC of interest is identified in Step 3, Methylica can display its high loading genomic regions as a methylation heatmap and a clickable list to select a region whose methylation levels in group categories are indicated as boxplots.
-The list can be exported for various analyses (e.g. GO enrichment and sequence motif search) to facilitate biological interpretation of the IC.

 <img src="./README_files/Figures/Boxplots_highLF.png" width=500x500>
 <br>